 How A Yiddish Theater Troupe Became a Global Brand

 In 1915, a small group of young Jews began staging shows exclusively in Yiddish in the war-torn city of Vilnius, Lithuania.
-Within a year, their Vilna Troupe was a “household name,” and by 1924, dozens of Vilna Troupe actors were performing throughout Europe and the U.S. Professor Debra Caplan (Baruch College) details their history in her new book, Yiddish Empire: The Vilna Troupe, Jewish Theater, and the Art of Itinerancy.
+Within a year, their Vilna Troupe was a “household name,” and by 1924, dozens of Vilna Troupe actors were performing throughout Europe and the United States.
+Professor Debra Caplan (Baruch College) details their history in her new book, Yiddish Empire: The Vilna Troupe, Jewish Theater, and the Art of Itinerancy.

 Their success eventually grew to encompass 10 troupes, and established a “global brand” offering shows around the world.
 Audiences included many non-Jews, but spectators didn’t have to understand the dialogue.
 To tell their stories, the troupe relied heavily on visual arts — set design, costumes, and staging — along with an acting style inspired by German expressionism and the naturalism of Konstantin Stanislavski’s famed Moscow Art Theater.